Reactions to the 2019 Bolivian political crisis: Other governments

-Other
+Allegations of lithium mining agenda

 In an interview published by Agence France-Presse on 24 December 2019, Morales said from Argentina, "I'm absolutely convinced it's a coup against lithium," backed by the United States.
 Morales had earlier made similar declarations during an interview with Glenn Greenwald of The Intercept.
 Several sources, however, including those from the mining industry itself, question this motive and the value of Bolivian's lithium.
 However other sources have indicated that there is substantial global interest in Bolivia's lithium industry with countries like Germany and China, expressing their desire to exploit jointly the huge lithium reserves in the country.
+When confronted by a Twitter user alleging that the US government manufactured a coup in Bolivia to secure access to the country's lithium reserves, Elon Musk, CEO of electric vehicle manufacturer Tesla, responded in a since-deleted tweet, "We will coup whoever we want!
+Deal with it!"; lithium is a crucial ingredient of the lithium-ion batteries that power Tesla vehicles.